alfa934/alfa934/README.md

 - 🔭 I’m currently working on this silly little README.md
 - 🌱 I’m currently learning how to make this README.md work
 - 👯 I’m looking to collaborate on improving this README.md
-- 🤔 I’m looking for help with making this README.md look presentable
+- 🤔 I’m looking for help to make this README.md look presentable
 - ⚡ Fun fact: this README.md file was fun to make
 - 🗺 Languages I speak are 🇬🇧 and 🇮🇩